Online Metal Glossary

 Continuous film on the surface of a product.

-see "Blister, Coating."
+See "Blister, Coating."

 A coating thickness greater than nominal in localized area of sheet, usually along edges, due to uneven application techniques.